NodeScriptLang/guides/src/tutorials/working-with-lists.md

 ## Array expansion

-Processing the lists of similar values is one of the most important tasks in computing.
+Processing lists of similar values is one of the most important tasks in computing.

 NodeScript offers a unique perspective to the problem by allowing nodes to run for each element of the input array.